poleguy/sweep/apt-install-deb/README.md

-This is a bash script to replace gdebi with a call to sudo apt and a pop-up terminal.
+This is a bash script that can handle installing .deb files with a confirmation dialog and then a call to 'sudo apt install' in a pop-up terminal.

+Motivation:

 I wanted to be able to install .deb files from a firefox download without typing extra stuff at the command line. gdebi was needed because ubuntu's software center wasn't installing downloaded deb files at all. gdebi worked for a while, but recently started failing with dependency errors, and it seems abandoned.

 so now we have apt-instal-deb